-We are not vegetarians, but we eat chickpeas daily as a protein source, mostly in hummus on a green salad.
+We are not vegetarians but we eat chickpeas daily as a protein source, mostly in hummus on a green salad.

 A few thoughts to go with our bobotie recipes.

-Soak the chickpeas overnight, rinse several times to remove the phytates and then again cover with water and pressure cook for half an hour.
-Rinse several times more, drain in a colander until nearly dry.
+Soak the chickpeas overnight, rinse several times to remove the phytates and then again cover with water and pressure-cook for twenty minutes.

 One cup always goes immediately into our authentic hummus recipe.